ericoc/seizures.ericoc.com/readme.md

 I felt like InfluxDB was a good choice for this project to learn more about the technology and its functionality as a time-series database.

-InfluxDB also works very well with Grafana and is highly accessible via the command-line interface using the `influxdb` client.
+InfluxDB also works very well with Grafana and is highly accessible via the command-line interface using the `influx` client.

 ```
 > show tag keys;